The 2018 Natalie Mayer Holocaust and Genocide Studies Lecture

 King has extensive experience of languages teaching, pedagogy and materials development.
 As Director of the National Centre for Languages (CILT) in the United Kingdom (1992-2003), he played a major part in expanding the work of the organization, spearheading a range of national and European projects.

 Between September 2003 and April 2011, King was National Director for Languages for England with responsibility for the implementation of the English Languages Strategy.
 He also has extensive experience of languages in Europe and beyond.
-He has advised the European Commission, Council of Europe and national governments on language policy, as well as working on many European projects – reacting to urban multilingualism and most recently “Positive Messengers” a cross-Europe consortium developing resources to combat online hate speech.
+He has advised the European Commission, Council of Europe and national governments on language policy, as well as working on many European projects – reacting to urban multilingualism and most recently “Positive Messengers” a former cross-Europe consortium that worked to develop resources to combat online hate speech.